dekoza/mtgpl/MH1.rst

    |mana_5|: Shuffle your library, then exile the top card.
 Until end of turn, you may play that card without paying its mana cost.

-:mtgtip:`Watcher for Tomorrow<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/5/15f01a3c-0a66-48da-a7d2-46260e3b721f.jpg?1562201546|https://scryfall.com/card/mh1/76/watcher-for-tomorrow?utm_source=api>`
+:mtgtip:`Watcher for Tomorrow<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/5/15f01a3c-0a66-48da-a7d2-46260e3b721f.jpg?1651225123|https://scryfall.com/card/mh1/76/watcher-for-tomorrow?utm_source=api>`
-   Hideaway (This creature enters the battlefield tapped.
-When it does, look at the top four cards of your library, exile one face down, then put the rest on the bottom of your library.)
+   Hideaway 4 (When this creature enters the battlefield, look at the top four cards of your library, exile one face down, then put the rest on the bottom in a random order.)

+   Watcher for Tomorrow enters the battlefield tapped.

    When Watcher for Tomorrow leaves the battlefield, put the exiled card into its owner's hand.